Nuisance Muscovy Ducks

 Muscovy ducks have been introduced into urban and suburban areas in Florida where they often occur in high densities.
-Muscovies can be extremely prolific, and local populations, if uncontrolled, can increase dramatically in a short time.
+These birds were illegally released, primarily by private individuals for ornamental purposes or as pets.
+Muscovy ducks can be extremely prolific and local populations, if uncontrolled, can increase dramatically in a short time.
 As a result, controversies frequently arise between residents who enjoy the birds and residents who consider them a nuisance.

 Because this invasive species sometimes creates problems through competition with native species, damage to property, and transmission of disease, in 2010 the U.S. Fish and Wildlife Service (FWS) revised its regulations concerning muscovy ducks (see link below).

 Frequently Asked Questions

 Do I need a permit to possess muscovy ducks?

 No permit is required to possess muscovy ducks.
 However, both Florida Statute 379.231 and federal regulations 50 CFR 21.25(b)(8)(i) prohibit the release of muscovy ducks, so they must be kept in a captive situation where they will not come into contact with native wildlife and will not escape captivity.

 Do I need a permit to remove muscovy ducks from my property?

 No. If the ducks are yours or have no identifiable owner and are on your property, Federal regulations allow control by landowners, wildlife management agencies, and tenants, agents, or employees without federal or state permits.
 Captured birds may be humanely euthanized, but it is illegal to capture the birds and release them elsewhere.